“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo

 A lot of blasting, logging, road building, concrete and crane rigging is needed for each tower.
 All of it requires fossil fuels, as does initial manufacturing and maintenance.

 Oceans should represent limitless horizons, not industrial growth.
 It’s impractical to hide all these giants from the mainland, so don’t be fooled by offshore wind panaceas.

-Propaganda photos cherry-pick locations with few or no turbines, or use perspective to hide their scale.
-Why are they afraid of showing the true context of their machines?
+Propagandists use photos of cherry-picked locations with few or no turbines, or false perspective to hide their scale.
+Why are they afraid of showing the true context?

 Below is an example of wind industry propaganda and arrogance from wind-energy-the-facts.org, which echoes awea.org.
 The .org domain is also a ruse since wind power is clearly commercial.

 “The effects of landscape and visual impact cannot be measured or calculated and mitigation measures are limited.
 However, experience gained recently suggests that opposition to wind farms is mainly encountered during the planning stage.
 After commissioning the acceptability is strong.” (source)

 If these were suddenly looming above your town and spewing noise, would you call them magnificent or maleficent?
 If those hills could speak would they choose such defilement?

 The wind power industry claims home values aren’t affected by horizons full of machines that hijack serenity.
 Just apply some common sense here!
 Many people simply move.

 Propaganda sites dismiss the downsides with “careful siting” lies and implausible schemes to discourage birds & bats from entering their expanding gauntlets.
 They won’t explain why they find landscapes non-integral to the environment, except to insist that AGW dwarfs other concerns based on feeble evidence that wind turbines can actually stop it.
 Here are some random samples:

 http://www.awea.org/ (money clearly motivates them, just like the fossil fuel business)